 D3.
 Is there academic freedom, and is the educational system free from extensive political indoctrination?
 3 / 4

 Academic freedom is mostly unrestricted, though the National Security Law limits statements supporting the North Korean regime.
 The 2016 anticorruption law subjects teachers and administrators to the same tight restrictions as public officials.
-In 2017, President Moon withdrew a controversial set of state-published history textbooks that Park’s administration had developed in a failed bid to replace the existing selection of privately published texts, which it accused of having a left-wing bias.
+Certain portrayals of sensitive historical issues—such as imperial Japan’s wartime sexual enslavement of Korean women, known as “comfort women”—can be subject to government censorship or prosecution under the country’s defamation laws.

 Private discussion is typically free and open, and the government generally respects citizens’ right to privacy.
-A 2016 antiterrorism law granted the NIS expanded authority to monitor private communications, and its vague definition of “terrorism” raised concerns that it would enable the agency to track government critics, particularly online.
+A 2016 antiterrorism law granted the NIS expanded authority to monitor private communications, and the measure’s vague definition of “terrorism” raised concerns that it would enable the agency to track government critics, particularly online.
 The National Security Law restricts speech that is considered pro–North Korean.
-However, a pattern of increased surveillance, investigation, and prosecution of online speech during Park’s tenure appeared to ease after her impeachment.
-For example, the overall number of arrests under the National Security Law decreased from 21 in 2016 to 7 in 2017.
+However, the law was not strictly enforced amid the inter-Korean diplomatic process during 2018; concerns about potential constraints on free expression shifted to those who opposed or could complicate rapprochement with the North, including North Korean defectors and human rights activists.

 E. ASSOCIATIONAL AND ORGANIZATIONAL RIGHTS: 11 / 12